-Tenure-track faculty who have been reappointed are eligible to request, through application to the Dean and the Committee on Appointments, a one-term leave without reduction in their normal salary or a one-year leave at half of their normal salary, after their first six semesters at the College.
+Tenure-track faculty are eligible to request, through application to the Dean and Committee on Appointments, a one-term leave without reduction in their annual salary or a one-year leave at half their normal salary, after their first six semesters at the College.
+Normally, this leave will occur following the third-year reappointment.